-Aerial spraying is being planned for portions of Oswego County after mosquito
+Aerial spraying planned for Oswego County after mosquitoes test positive for EEE and West Nile Virus

 Two mosquito pools collected in the village of Central Square tested positive for both the EEE virus and West Nile virus, and a third pool in the village of Central Square tested positive for EEE.
 One mosquito pool collected in the town of New Haven tested positive for West Nile virus.